 What?
 Silversmithing Basics Intensive

 This workshop is a 5-day intensive for beginning silversmiths.
-We will work for 8 hours each day with a one-hour break for lunch.
+We will convene for 8 hours each day with a one-hour break for lunch.

 Designed for beginners and those needing a refresher, this five-day thorough course will introduce students to the fundamentals of metalworking.
 Through demonstrations, individualized instruction, and plenty of practice, you will develop basic skills in sawing, filing, soldering, riveting, texturing, and polishing as well as in the safe use of tools and studio chemicals.